kubernetes-analysis/kubernetes-analysis/blog.md

 INFO | Parsed 34380 issues and 55832 pull requests (90212 items)
 ```

-The Python [matplotlib][40] module should pop-up a graph which looks like this:
+The Python [matplotlib][40] module should pop up a graph which looks like this:

 ![created-all](assets/created-all.svg)

 [40]: https://matplotlib.org

-Okay, this looks not that spectacular but gives us an impression how the project
+Okay, this looks not that spectacular but gives us an impression on how the
-has grown over the past 6 years.
+project has grown over the past 6 years.
 To get a better idea about the speed of
 development of the project, we can look at the _created-vs-closed_ metric.
 This
-means on our timeline, we add one if an issue or pull request got created and
+means on our timeline, we add one to the y-axis if an issue or pull request got
-subtract one if closed.
-Now it looks like this:
+created and subtract one if closed.
+Now the chart looks like this:

 ```
 > ./main analyze --created-vs-closed